When Bicyclists Are Responsible For A Florida Car Accident?

 When it comes to bicycle accidents, people usually discuss the injuries to the cyclist.
 However, those inside vehicles can also be seriously injured, particularly if the incident causes them to crash into another vehicle or a stationary object.

-When is a bicyclist liable for a crash in Florida?
+When Is a Bicyclist Liable for a Crash in Florida?

 What the numbers above do not show is who was at fault for the incidents.
 While there are certainly many bicycle accidents in which a vehicle driver is at fault, there are also times when a bicyclist causes a crash.
 Bicyclists in Florida are required to follow all traffic laws and they should always operate their bicycles safely.